open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 + successCallback - a function to call on successful connection.

 The initialization function is also a good place to register a callback to find out who else is hooked up to the server.
-The callback is registered using easyRTC.setLoggedInListener.
+The callback is registered using EasyRTC.setLoggedInListener.

 Here is an example initialization function: